Your Baby Head to Toe

 Babies have sensitive skin.
 It’s not uncommon for a newborn to present with a body or face rash or pimples after birth.
 Baby acne is common and usually shows up around day 10, lasting for a week or two and no treatment is needed.

-When babies are born they have a cold cream like covering on them called vernix.
+When babies are born they have a cold cream-like covering on them called vernix.
 This sophisticated biofilm is antibacterial, antifungal, and antimicrobial.
 It is also thermoregulating, helping your baby to regulate its core temperature as long as the vernix is present.
 Babies born at 37 weeks will have a thick layer that is rubbed in at birth and babies born at 42 weeks only have a slight coating as it has broken down in the amniotic fluid.
 Thicker layers keep babies from drying out or having peeling skin.
 Both are normal.

 Birthmarks are also common for all children of all races.
 About 80% of all babies have a birthmark.

-Common birthmarks include small pink ‘stork bites’ or ‘angels kisses’ that can be found on the baby’s head and neck.
+Common birthmarks include small pink ‘stork bites’ or ‘angel kisses’ that can be found on the baby’s head and neck.
 Slate blue-grey birthmarks called Mongolian spots are usually on the body of darker pigmented children.
 There are also moles, port wine stains, hemangioma, and others.
 Talk to your pediatrician about treatment but most fade or disappear on their own.